- 55.01K views

 Whether you choose to explore the Chilean beauties by yourself, or you are interested in joining some of the many available tours in Chile, there is something for everyone.
 Check out these top 15 things to do in Chile, and choose what is best suited for you.

 - Best time to visit: Spring (October to November) brings mild temperatures, and the flora and fauna comes alive.
 Summer (December to February) is the high season with great temperature and lots of tourists.
 Fall (March to May) is still a good time to visit, with slightly cooler temperature and less tourists around.

 Shared with Argentina, Patagonia is one of the most amazing regions in both countries.
 You can search for Patagonia tours that take care of the entire itinerary or just embark on the adventure with a group of friends.
 Either way, make sure you plan your trip for the peak summer months.
 The best time to visit Patagonia is October to November.
 The most popular attraction in this region is the Torres del Paine National Park.
-If time allows, you should deifinitely consider a Torres del Paine trek and there are three routes to choose from!
-Aside from this you should also explore its southern, mysterious provinces of Magallanes, Última Esperanza and Tierra del Fuego.
+If time allows, you should definitely consider a Torres del Paine trek and there are three routes to choose from!
+Aside from this, you should also explore its southern, mysterious provinces of Magallanes, Última Esperanza, and Tierra del Fuego.

 - Insider's tip: Visit Torres del Paine National Park in the Indian summer (April).
 The trails are less crowded, the scenery is awesome and it is easier to observe wildlife and do bird watching. – by Christian Moser from Moser Active

 - Best time to visit: November to March is the only time with boat tours available to Isla Magdalena.